ntustison/Histograms/Text/methods.md

 architecture as a dimensionality reduction technique.
 None of the evaluation data used in this work were used as training data.
 Responses from two subjects at the last layer of the network (with $n = 32$ filters) are illustrated in Figure
-\ref{figure:featureImages} which demonstrates the image-based approach to segmentation optimization.
+\ref{fig:featureImages} which demonstrates the image-based approach to segmentation optimization.

 A total of five random slices per image were selected in the acquisition